-Lastly, if the EU should wish to embark on a review process based on standards, it is recommended that the whole process be provided with a legal basis.
-A basis that would set the procedure, define the inputs and data, determine responsibilities and boundary conditions and procedures and periodicity.
+Lastly, if the EU wishes to embark on a review process based on standards, it is recommended that the whole process be provided with a legal basis; a basis that would set procedures, define inputs and data, determine responsibilities and boundary conditions and procedures and periodicity.
 Such a legal basis could help to maintain the required level of compatibility and transparency and is perhaps best structured in a Council regulation.
 The Commission could set the values that are employed after a comitology procedure.
-But again, before starting a process of legalising the idea, an in-depth consultative process should be recommended, where various inputs, attributes and rates are analysed and tested.
+But again, before starting a process of legalising the idea, an in-depth consultative process is recommended, where various inputs, attributes and rates are analysed and tested.